Skip to main content

 Background

 So who is Robert Crumb, anyway?
 I’ve heard the name often enough, but I don’t know what he’s done.
-He has no Cerebus Maus or Watchmen, no Mickey Mouse or Dilbert; he has worked on few or no major comic series, whether Marvel or DC.
+He has no Cerebus or Maus or Watchmen, no Mickey Mouse or Dilbert; he has worked on few or no major comic series, whether Marvel or DC.
 He has, oddly enough, adapted the Book of Genesis as a comic, but apparently faithfully2, so there’s not much to say about that.
 I read through his Wikipedia entry and strain to recognize any names—“Fritz the Cat”?
 Er, maybe, although I suspect I am thinking of some other character from the rubber hose animation era.
 “Mr. Natural”?
 Absolutely not.

-So if Crumb has no story, no character, no fictional universe, what is he known for?
-How can he be a world-famous cartoonist?
-Why do celebrities like Leonardo DiCaprio buy his notebooks for millions of dollars?3 Sheer, exhausting, unmitigated prolificness of drawn comics with unusually good draftsmanship, seems to be the answer.
+The answer seems to be: sheer, exhausting, unmitigated prolificness of drawn comics with unusually good draftsmanship.
 Just decades upon decades of drawings tumbling out of his pen without end.
-This is somewhat difficult to film, so the documentary doesn’t focus on that so much as it focuses on Robert Crumb while drawing, as he appears to do little else.
+This is somewhat difficult to film, so the documentary doesn’t focus on that so much as it focuses on Robert Crumb while drawing, as he appears to do little else (and makes this point by repetition).

 Crumb the Man